CerfSoleil/M9_Weather_API/README.md

   ### Steps to Recreate
   1. Clone this repository
-  2. Install dependencies in your project folder with `npm install`
+  2. Install dependencies in the develop folder with `npm install`
   3. Start the application using `npm start: dev`